38-Year-Old Pitcher – Free Agent

 Erik Bedard Contract Information:

-Signed a minor league deal with the Rays in February of 2014.
+Signed a minor league deal with the Dodgers in January 2015.

 To instantly reveal our fantasy analysis of every player – including Erik Bedard – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No Yes